Standard Life Assurance Limited (Irish branch)

 - Anyone you ask us to share information with, such as your financial adviser or employer, where this is required as part of the product or service you have agreed with us

 - Companies we have chosen to support us in the delivery of the products and services we offer to you and other customers, for example, strategic partners; fund managers; research, consultancy or technology companies; or companies who can help us in our contact with you, like an internet service provider

 - Our regulators, including the Central Bank of Ireland, the Data Protection Commission

-- Law enforcement and other appointed agencies who support us (or where they request the information) in the prevention and detection of crime
+- Law enforcement and other appointed agencies and the courts who support us (or where they request the information) in the prevention and detection of crime

 - Tax authorities (for example, Revenue Commissioners, HMRC)

 - Relevant industry bodies (for example, Insurance Ireland)

 Whenever we share your personal information, we will do so in line with our obligations to keep your information safe and secure.